JurajNyiri/pytapo/README.md

 Then run `tox` to run all the tests.

-Tests and linters are ran also before files are commited / pushed.
+Tests and linters are ran automatically before files are commited / pushed.

 ## Usage examples: